One of the cheapest climbing shoes ever… although that’s not necessarily a good thing.

 La Sportiva Miura

-Side note: There are exceptions to this rule. for example if you’re going to be climbing on a lot of soft rock or polished limestone in tropical temperatures you are probably going to want a softer shoe.
-Don’t worry about this too much – you’re still a beginner after all!
+Side note: There are exceptions to this rule.
+For example, if you’re going to be climbing on a lot of soft rock or polished limestone in tropical temperatures, then you are probably going to want a softer shoe.
+Don’t worry about this too much though – you’re still a beginner after all!

 The Miura VS is capable of helping you find your feet on the boulders and so much more.
 The aggressive downturn lends this shoe to the vertically challenging boulders, while it’s stiff rubber gives you confidence on the smallest of flakes and crystals on the wall.
 These shoes are no slouch in the gym either, the Miura has no problem crushing a crimpy V6.